Liam is an accomplished litigator and advocate, with an exceptional track record in obtaining successful outcomes for his insurer clients.

-- Successfully defending insurers in a number of proceedings brought by insureds relating to staged motor vehicle collisions.
-Liam has an exceptional track record of interrupting organised crime syndicates and thwarting fraudulent claims, as well as recovering insurers’ investigation costs and obtaining awards of exemplary damages against fraudsters.
+- Successfully defending insurers in a number of litigated disputes arising from fraudulent insurance claims including arson, home and contents claims, theft, and motor vehicle collisions.
+In doing so, Liam has successfully interrupted organised crime syndicates, as well as recovering insurers’ investigation costs and obtaining awards of exemplary damages against fraudsters.
 The key to Liam’s success is his determination, his knowledge of the tactics and methods used by criminal syndicates, his targeted use of court procedures and subpoenas and his attention to detail.

 - Successfully defending his client in a $21 million product liability and misleading and deceptive conduct proceeding in the Federal Court.
 Settlement was ultimately achieved three days into the trial whereby the plaintiff agreed to discontinue the proceeding against Liam’s client and pay 100% of the costs and disbursements incurred.